 Therefore, whether a product-market fit is good for the company, in my opinion, deserves quite a bit more attention than it usually gets.
 Andreesen addressed the issue by distinguishing between two key stages: before product-market fit (BPMF) and after product-market fit (APMF).
 Before you develop a product that you confirm enough people are willing to pay for, your team cannot afford to focus on other important strategic objectives such as growth or upselling existing users.
 Those initiatives could even be counterproductive.

-So, before you decide to up-scale the business, consider your options carefully.
+So, before you decide to upscale the business, consider your options carefully.
 Do you want to add the product to your existing product portfolio, or create a separate business unit?
-Can you benefit from shared or untapped resources?
-Or do you want to spin it out to a whole new business venture?
+Can you benefit from shared or untapped business resources or are you overstretching or overcommitting them?
+Or do you want to spin out a whole new business venture?
 Or even license the idea to a third party and obtain a kickback?

 The next image is a first attempt to describe some of the issues related to determining the probability of what I would like to call a Perfect Fit™.